Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Duh!
 I mean…. absolutely!

-What if I have questions about Center Camp during PDF?
+What if I have questions about Centaur Camp during PDF?

 Go to the information tent next to Participation Station and they will have the answers.